Northern Territory Workforce and Sector Development Plan

 - The Plan encompasses long- and short-term actions and will be reviewed after two years.

-- Consultation on the establishment of a DFSV Resource Centre will commence in mid-2021, with procurement to follow.
+- Consultation on the establishment of a DFSV Resource Centre will commence in 2022.

 What difference will we make?